Zero Coal Dust Foundry: A Practical Guide to Eliminating Coal Dust from Green Sand

 Rajmane Industries introduced Nanokarb alongside MouldMax across their sand system.
 The results: bentonite consumption dropped from 1.1% to 0.58%, coal dust consumption fell by 50%, and the persistent mould leak problem was eliminated entirely.
 They continue to run Nanokarb as their standard carbon additive.

-A large Indian automotive foundry producing 7,000 MT/month of cylinder blocks and heads on high-pressure moulding lines cut coal dust from 30 kg/batch to 15 kg/batch — a straight 50% reduction — while adding just 3 kg of Nanokarb per batch.
-Bentonite dropped from 50 kg to 37 kg per batch (26% reduction).
+An Indian automotive foundry producing 7,000 MT/month of cylinder blocks and heads on high-pressure moulding lines cut coal dust from 30 kg/batch to 15 kg/batch — a straight 50% reduction — while adding just 3 kg of Nanokarb per batch.
+Bentonite dropped from 50 kg to 37 kg per batch in this specific case (well above the minimum 10% reduction we guarantee across deployments).
 Net monthly raw material savings: over ₹24 lakhs, with annual savings exceeding ₹2.9 crores.
 CO2 emissions from the green sand process fell by 590 MT/month.

 A European foundry in Sweden running at 450 MT/month and 1,600°C pouring temperatures completed a phased transition from coal dust premix to 100% Nanokarb over 36 circulations.
 Carbon consumption dropped by 52.7%, bentonite by 13.9%, and CO emissions at the mould fell from 87 ppm to 28 ppm — a 67.8% reduction.
 Surface finish improved visibly and was maintained one month after the trial concluded.